 Diesel is the fuel that moves Brazil.
 It runs the lorries that carry the harvest, the combines that cut it, and the generators that keep factories and hospitals alive when the grid falters.

 Brazil does not make enough of it.
-The country has exported crude oil since 2006 but still buys refined diesel abroad, and in June Brazil and Turkey together absorbed at least half of all Russian cargoes on the water.
+The country has exported crude oil since 2006 but still buys refined diesel abroad.
+In June, Brazil and Turkey together absorbed at least half of all Russian cargoes on the water.

-That dependence has a headline number attached to it, and the number is widely misread.
+That dependence has a headline number attached, and the number is widely misread.
 Russia supplied 81 percent of the diesel Brazil imported in March and April, according to federal trade statistics, and nearly 90 percent in April alone.

 Imports are not supply.
-The energy regulator’s own fuel market bulletin puts the ratio of imported diesel to domestic consumption at a peak of 25 percent, reached in 2022.
+The energy regulator’s own fuel market bulletin puts the ratio of imported diesel to domestic use at a peak of 25 percent, reached in 2022.

 Multiply the two figures and the picture changes.
 Russia covers something like a sixth to a fifth of the diesel Brazil actually burns, which is serious but a long way from the three-quarters some accounts have implied.